Comprehensive Guide: 5 Steps for Job Safety Analysis

 Doing this sort of breakdown and analysis may seem time-consuming, but because each step requires different safety measures and personal protective equipment (PPE), it is vital to paint a detailed picture of what hazards could be present during a job.

-Now we come to the focus of any JSA—identifying the potential hazards associated with a job.
-Once you’ve broken down the job into individual steps, you can more easily see the risk present in each task.
-Many safety managers will even identify hazards in tandem with the task breakdown, as this will help them become more aware of the environment and potential risks associated with every step.
+Now we come to the core focus of conducting a JHA—determining the potential hazards associated with the job.
+Once you have broken down the work into individual steps, you can more easily see the risk present in each task.

 The answers to these questions can vary depending on the potential hazards and work environments associated with a job.
 Consulting with employees who regularly complete a job is a solid way to properly identify hazards, as well as using established checklists and resources from digital safety solutions.